krishnanraman/behaviorcloningclassifier/README.md

 2. If you have a narrow lane (small w), you need to learn a lot even if your car is going slow.
  You can't make too many mistakes.
  If you output the wrong steering angle a few times, your car would step outside the lane and game over.
- So C would have to be large, because you would need to learn all manner of steering angles specific to the camera image, in order to navigate the racetrack.
+ So C would have to be large, because you'd need to learn lots of steering angles specific to the camera image.
+ Otherwise you can't navigate the racetrack.

 3. If you drive super-fast, you need to learn a lot of steering angles, since again you can't make too many mistakes.
 If you output the wrong steering angle, car would step outside the lane because of the fast speed  and game over.